gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Create native libraries and executables from C and Assembler sources (i)

 With Gradle 1.8, it is now possible to include 'C' and 'Assembler' source files to create a native library or executable.
-The C sources are compiled with relevant compiler settings, and Assembler sources are translated directly by the assembler.
+The C sources are compiled with relevant compiler settings, and Assembler sources are translated directly to object files by the assembler.

 Including C and Assembler sources in your project is straightforward.
 Whereas C++ sources are contained in a 'cpp' source directory, C source files should be located in a 'c' directory and Assembler source files in a 'asm' directory.
 These directory locations are conventional, and can be updated in your build script.

+Here's an example of how you can customize which source files and directories to include:

     sources {
         main {